naabraz/udacity-goals-todos/README.md

 An application where you can create a list of Todos and Goals, removing and toggling itens.

-Project build for the Udacity's Redux course.
+Project built for the Udacity's Redux course.